A helpful guide for first time buyers

 How to get your first mortgage

 The first step is to find out how much money you can borrow and then work out what’s affordable for you.
 The main hurdle many first time buyers come up against is finding money for the deposit.
-Having a small deposit can restrict the amount of mortgages available to you, but there are Help to Buy government schemes, which your mortgage adviser can discuss with you.
+Having a small deposit can restrict the number of mortgages available to you, but there are first time buyer mortgage schemes - such as Help to Buy - which your mortgage adviser can discuss with you.

 To read more about getting a mortgage for the first time, download our first time buyers’ guide.
 We cover topics such as, credit ratings, property search, choosing surveys and solicitors, and many more.

 Our professional mortgage advisers are experts when it comes to arranging first time buyer mortgages.
 With access to over 11,000 mortgages from over 90 lenders, we’re perfectly placed to help you find the right mortgage and get you on the property ladder.
 We’ll be on hand to guide you through the whole process, right up until the day you get the keys in your hand.